cdl-geneseo/geneseo-dictionary/C/Crikey.md

 # Crikey

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-A-D

-Bibliographies and Study Guides : Crikey

 Created by  Unknown User (bli2), last modified by  Graham Drake on May 09, 2015

 crikey (adj.): an exclamation used to show suprise made popluar by the late Steve Erwin.
 60% of students surveyed use this word.
 F06.
 KTousey